-From Bugatti is the quintessential road car, a beautiful two-tone colored 1938 Type 57 Stelvio with coachwork by Gangloff.
+From Bugatti is the quintessential road car, a beautiful two-tone coloured 1938 Type 57 Stelvio with coachwork by Gangloff.
 Complimented by a supercharged 8-cylinder engine, this elegant and stylish French convertible from one of history's most respected and sought-after marques is not only fast but highly practical, not to mention very comfortable and extremely fun.

 One of the most successful, attractive and influential sports cars ever built is the BMW 328 Roadster.
 This desirable 1937 version has been the recipient of a professional "ground-up" restoration and, together with its well-documented ownership, is an excellent example of the legendary and world-beating German model.

 From the other side of the Atlantic is a much earlier sporting car, the extremely rare 1912 Speedwell 12-J 50 HP Speed Car.
 As the sole surviving Speedwell Speed Car, this American scarcity is truly a piece of history, and with its handsome design and strong performance embodies all the virtues of this heroic period of motoring.